evaherbst/Blender_remeshing_guide/README.md

  *for name, obj in bpy.data.objects.items(): obj.data.name = name*

+### Before starting:
+*Make sure you enable the statistics module.
+Click on this symbol: [**insert image statistics**] and then check Statistics.
+This will let you know how many elements are selected (which is very useful for your mesh checks).
 ___
 ### Full Remeshing
 Instead of cleaning your mesh (see below) you can just remesh the entire mesh.
 This is useful but might also cause loss of thin structures, geometry etc. Therefore, if you choose this option, carefully check your model to ensure no features have been smoothed over.
 In general I have found the **voxel remesher** to work well.